Jack Kevorkian: Trials, conviction, and imprisonment

 This is a court of law and you said you invited yourself here to take a final stand.
 But this trial was not an opportunity for a referendum.
 The law prohibiting euthanasia was specifically reviewed and clarified by the Michigan Supreme Court several years ago in a decision involving your very own cases, sir.
 So the charge here should come as no surprise to you.
 You invited yourself to the wrong forum.
 Well, we are a nation of laws, and we are a nation that tolerates differences of opinion because we have a civilized and a nonviolent way of resolving our conflicts that weighs the law and adheres to the law.
 We have the means and the methods to protest the laws with which we disagree.
 You can criticize the law, you can write or lecture about the law, you can speak to the media or petition the voters.
+But you must always stay within the limits provided by the law.
+You may not break the law.
+You may not take the law into your own hands ...

 Kevorkian was sent to Lakeland Correctional Facility in Coldwater, Michigan, to serve his sentence.
 After his conviction (and subsequent losses on appeal), Kevorkian was denied parole until 2007.

 In an MSNBC interview aired on September 29, 2005, Kevorkian said that if he were granted parole, he would not resume directly helping people die and would restrict himself to campaigning to have the law changed.
 On December 22, 2005, Kevorkian was denied parole by a board on the count of 7–2 recommending not to give parole.

 Reportedly terminally ill with Hepatitis C, which he contracted in the 1960s, Kevorkian was expected to die within a year in May 2006.
 After applying for a pardon, parole, or commutation by the parole board and Governor Jennifer Granholm, he was paroled for good behavior on June 1, 2007.
 He had spent eight years and two and a half months in prison.

 Kevorkian was on parole for two years, under the conditions that he would not help anyone else die, or provide care for anyone older than 62 or disabled.
 Kevorkian said he would abstain from assisting any more terminal patients with death, and his role in the matter would strictly be to persuade states to change their laws on assisted suicide.
 He was also forbidden by the rules of his parole from commenting about assisted suicide procedure.